 Like much of the rest of the city, the Alcazar of Segovia was originally Roman, and what visitors can see now are the Moorish and Catholic medieval constructions that lie on top of the Roman fortifications.
 The fortress, museum, and armoury are more than 1000 years old and have stood the test of time incredibly well.
 The throne room and armoury are particularly well preserved, and its easy to imagine Queen Isabel I being crowned Queen of Castile and Leon in this castle!

-There is a fantastic sport to view the Alcazar from, and looking over this towering fortress from the Mirador de la Pradera de San Marcos is one of the best ways.
+There is a fantastic spot to view the Alcazar from, and looking over this towering fortress from the Mirador de la Pradera de San Marcos is one of the best ways.

 Segovia is one of those cities that are easy to miss, but in fact, it's not a long way from Madrid, and very quick to get there.
 The prices are lower, the people more relaxed, and the squares not as busy.
 It is one of my favourite cities in Spain, and a beautiful place to appreciate the Roman/Moorish/Catholic historical mix that can be seen in many Spanish cities.